 Peter Labbat has served as a director of our General Partner since August 2016 and was appointed to the board in connection with his affiliation with Energy Capital Partners, which controls Summit Investments, the sole owner of SMP Holdings, the entity that owns and controls our General Partner.
-Mr. Labbat has been an investment professional at Energy Capital Partners since 2006.
+Mr. Labbat is Managing Partner of Energy Capital Partners and has been an investment professional at Energy Capital Partners since 2006.
 Prior to joining Energy Capital Partners, Mr. Labbat spent 13 years in Goldman Sachs' Investment Banking Division.
-He currently serves on the boards of Triton Power Holdings Limited, ADA Carbon Solutions, LLC, Next Wave Energy Partners, LP and Pro Petro Holding Corp.
+He currently serves on the boards of Triton Power Holdings Limited, Sendero Midstream Partners, LP, Next Wave Energy Partners, LP and NCSG Crane & Heavy Haul Corp.
 Mr. Labbat received a B.A. in Economics from Georgetown University and an M.B.A. from the Wharton School at the University of Pennsylvania.
 Mr. Labbat was selected to serve as a director on the board due to his affiliation with Energy Capital Partners, his knowledge of the energy industry and his financial and business expertise.

 Thomas K. Lane has served as director of our General Partner since May 2012 and was appointed to the board in connection with his affiliation with Energy Capital Partners, which controls Summit Investments, the sole owner of SMP Holdings, the entity that owns and controls our General Partner.
 Additionally, Mr. Lane serves as the chair of the Compensation Committee.
-Mr. Lane has been a partner of Energy Capital Partners since 2005.
+Mr. Lane is Vice President of Energy Capital Partners has been a partner of Energy Capital Partners since 2005.
 Prior to joining Energy Capital Partners, Mr. Lane worked for 17 years in the Investment Banking Division at Goldman Sachs.
 As a Managing Director at Goldman Sachs, Mr. Lane had senior-level coverage responsibility for electric and gas utilities, independent power companies and merchant energy companies throughout the United States.
 Mr. Lane received a B.A. in economics from Wheaton College and an MBA from the University of Chicago.
 Mr. Lane was selected to serve as a director on the board due to his affiliation with Energy Capital Partners, his knowledge of the energy industry and his financial and business expertise.